 - 8 chicken drums

-- 3 tbsp barley malt syrup (can substitute with honey or molasses)
+- 3 tablespoons barley malt syrup (can substitute with honey or fancy molasses)

 - 1/4 cup hot water